Travel the Old Burma Road from China to Myanmar

 Today you cross the border into Burma / Myanmar.
 This border was not opened to tourists until a few years ago.
 After going through the border formalities you reach the Burmese town Muse, which since the opening up of the border has mainly given attention to trade with China.

 During a walk through the village you will get an insight of the life and customs of the local Shan people.
-You visit a factory where cheroot cigars, which in the meantime are known beyond the Burmese borders, are rolled.
-We also have a look at the local popcorn production and after that visit a “weaving mill”, where bamboo is processed.
+You visit a factory where famous cheroot cigars are rolled.
+You also have a look at the local popcorn production and after that visit a “weaving mill”, where bamboo is processed.
 Overnight stay in Hsipaw.

 In the morning you visit Hsipaw Haw (also called East Haw).
 Hsipaw Haw is a beautiful old colonial house surrounded by tamarind trees and was once the residence of the Shan prince Sao Kya Seng, who was abducted in 1962 by the government of the time under Ne Win.
 The tragic fate of the last Shan prince is written up in the wonderful book of his Austrian wife Inge Sargent, "Twilight Over Burma, My Life as a Shan Princess".